Manfred Ohrenstein: Legislative achievements

 Ohrenstein was a major advocate of legislation to abolish the death penalty in New York.
 In 1965, he introduced Bill S.639 to abolish capital punishment in the state; the bill was passed by the legislation and signed by Governor Nelson Rockefeller on June 1, 1965.

 Ohrenstein was a chief sponsor of S.8556, a bill to legalize abortion in New York.
 Ohrenstein introduced this bill on March 5, 1970.
 It was co-sponsored by Senator D. Clinton Dominick III, a Republican.
 It passed the Senate on March 18, 1970, and an amended version of the bill was subsequently passed by the legislature and signed by the governor on April 11, 1970.
 Three years later the U.S. Supreme Court issued Roe v.
 Wade.

 Ohrenstein became the chairman of the Senate Committee on Mental Health in 1965.
 He was instrumental in passing legislation (Bill A.6033) to provide greater state aid for the construction of local mental health facilities.
 It was signed into law by the governor on August 2, 1966.

 Ohrenstein was also chairman of the Joint Legislative Committee on Higher Education.
-Under his leadership this committee achieved major reforms (Bill A.6125) in the administration and financing of the City University of New York.
+Under his leadership this committee achieved major reforms (Bill A.6125) in the administration and financing of the City University of New York, which legislation eventually also included the CUNY SEEK program.
 A New York Times editorial supported Senator Ohrenstein's recommendations: "After much vacillation Governor Rockefeller has come to the support of the well-conceived legislative plan to assure the fiscal soundness of the City University.
 The bill follows closely the recommendations that emerged from hearings conducted by State Senator Manfred Ohrenstein."

 In his thirty-four years in office, Ohrenstein also championed rent regulations, welfare and civil rights reforms.